Leveraging our Human-First Discovery platform,

 FIN-211 for autism spectrum disorder (ASD)

-FIN-211 is an orally administered, Enriched Consortia product candidate designed to address both the gastrointestinal (GI) and behavioral symptoms of ASD.
+FIN-211 is an investigational orally administered, Enriched Consortia therapeutic designed to address both the gastrointestinal (GI) and behavioral symptoms of ASD.

 ASD is a behaviorally defined condition characterized by difficulties with interpersonal interaction, communication, and repetitive or restrictive patterns of behavior and activities.
 A subset of individuals with ASD experience significant GI symptoms, with the most common GI symptom being constipation.